-Chapter 3: Individualized Education Program (IEP)
+Chapter 3: Individual Education Program (IEP)

 - ✓ Introduction

 - ✓ IEP Team Basics

 - ✓ The IEP Document

 - ✓ IEP Amendments

 - ✓ IEPs for Transfer Students

-- ✓ Guidelines to Obtain Necessary Services for a Student
+- ✓ Guidelines to Obtain Necessary Services

 - ✓ How to Handle Difficult Conversations

 - ✓ Dispute Resolution

 - ✓ Chapter 3 Reference Materials

 West Virginia Policy 2419 explains that the Individualized Education Program (IEP) document "sets forth in writing a commitment of resources necessary to enable the student to receive needed special education and related services."
-If a service or need is not listed on the IEP document, the school district does not have to provide it.
+If a service or need is not listed on the IEP document, the LEA does not have to provide it.